 - Executive Certificate in Leadership Coaching (Georgetown University)

-- Master in Counseling (University of Maryland)
+- M.A. in Counseling (University of Maryland)

 - Has parachuted, backpacked through China and Nepal, loves hip hop and science fiction and sings in a gospel choir.